The Science of Brain Health

 PLAQUES: Abnormal aggregates of protein fragments (e.g. Abeta) that accumulate between cells, slowly perturbing most brain functions.

-Every 65 seconds, someone in the United States develops Alzheimer's disease, a debilitating condition that slowly erodes the mind and body.
+Every 65 seconds, someone in the United States is diagnosed with Alzheimer's disease, a debilitating condition that slowly erodes the mind and body.
 By donating to Alzheimer's research, you can make a significant difference in the lives of those affected by this devastating disease.
 Your contribution will help fund critical research to develop new treatments and, ultimately, find a cure.
 By taking action today, you can help bring us one step closer to a world without Alzheimer's.
 Donate now and make a difference in the fight against Alzheimer's.

 LEARN MORE ABOUT THE BRAIN AND ALZHEIMER'S